-Among some eight hundred and fifty thousand Jewish repatriates who moved to Israel from the former Soviet Union (FSU) after 1989, about three hundred thousand were women between the ages of twenty and fifty-five (IMIA, 2000).
+Among approximately one million Jewish repatriates who moved to Israel from the former Soviet Union (FSU) after 1989, about three hundred fifty thousand were women between the ages of twenty and fifty-five (IMIA, 2010).
 Like their male counterparts, over sixty percent of Soviet Jewish women were highly educated and employed as professionals or white-collar workers.
 Before emigration, over ninety-five percent of these women combined full-time employment with motherhood and family roles (Tolts, 1997; Buckley, 1997).
-Beside the need, common to both sexes, for economic and psychosocial adjustment in the new country immigrant women faced specific challenges that reflect cultural differences in sexuality, fertility and family life.
-Added to this agenda in the Israeli context was the problem of Jewishness and conversion (giyyur) for non-Jewish women who arrived as spouses of Jewish men.
-Since mixed marriages were common among Soviet Jews (in the late 1980s-early 1990s, more than fifty percent of Jewish men in the FSU had non-Jewish wives) (Tolts, 1997), this concern was important for a considerable number of Russian immigrants.
-The following are among the key issues faced by Russian immigrant women in Israel, as they have emerged from sociological studies of the last decade of the twentieth century:
+Beside the need, common to both sexes, for economic and psychosocial adjustment in the new country, immigrant women faced specific challenges that reflected cultural differences in sexuality, fertility, and family life.
+Added to this agenda in the Israeli context was the problem of Jewishness and conversion (giyur) for non-Jewish women who arrived as spouses of Jewish men.
+Since mixed marriages were common among Soviet Jews (in the late 1980s and early 1990s, more than fifty percent of Jewish men in the FSU had non-Jewish wives; Tolts, 1997), this concern was important for a considerable number of Russian immigrants.

-Russian women often had engineering, construction and other Soviet-type heavy industry specialities considered non-feminine or not in demand in Israel.
+Russian women were often in engineering, technology, and other Soviet-type heavy industry professions considered non-feminine or not in demand in Israel.
 Many had to be retrained for “feminine” occupations (e.g., receptionist, social worker, nursery school teacher), which for women engineers also meant redefining their professional identity.
 Women with language- and culture-dependent professions in education, medicine, law, and humanities suffered even greater downward mobility.
-The Israeli academic and cultural market, small and based on a Hebrew-English language mix, was unable to absorb even the established professionals in their field.
-For some women endowed with entrepreneurial talents, small businesses of their own became a solution.
+The Israeli academic and cultural market, small and based on a Hebrew-English language mix, was unable to absorb even the established professionals in their fields (Remennick, 2012).
+For some women endowed with entrepreneurial talents, independent small businesses became a solution.
 Yet the majority faced de-skilling and hence the loss of a greater part of their personal identity.
 Forced to the bottom of the social structure, working in menial service jobs, these women faced a completely different social environment from the one before emigration (Remennick, 1999).
-In the words of one informant, a former museum worker,
+In the words of one immigrant, a former museum worker,

 “It is not only that you lose your profession, you also lose your place in society.
 In Leningrad, we lived very modestly but we enjoyed a fine quality of human relations with friends and colleagues at work.
 They were educated, intelligent people, interesting to talk to.
 And who surrounds us here in Israel?
 I work as a hotel maid, and my work mates are so ... limited, many of them do not read even papers, let alone books.
 I feel such a foreign body among them.”

 As is often the case with newcomers, their sexual and reproductive conduct, visibly at odds with the mainstream norms, became the focus of public attention.
 The image of a Russian woman as an attractive but dangerous alien, stressing her sex appeal as a threat to local male mores, emerged as a key element of the Israeli media discourse of the early 1990s.
-Such attributes of immigrant families as high prevalence of divorce, single motherhood, use of abortion as a birth control method and low number of children became the focus of public debates.
-In short, the verdict was that the long-expected Russian aliyah turned out to be “the aliyah of frauds, sluts and welfare mothers” (Shnirman, 1997).
+Such attributes of immigrant families as high prevalence of divorce, single motherhood, use of abortion as a birth control method, and low number of children became the focus of public debates.
+In short, the verdict was that the long-expected Russian Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah turned out to be “the aliyah of frauds, sluts and welfare mothers” (Shnirman, 1997).
 Such biased imagery in the popular media did a severe disservice to most women with a Russian accent.

-The studies of resettlement experiences in the U.S., Canada, and other immigration-based countries have shown that uprooted families often suffer marital distress (Slutzki, 1979; Foner, 1997).
-Downward mobility, the loss or deterioration of informal social networks and inter-generational tension in extended families all contribute to a decline in the quality of marital relations.
+The studies of resettlement experiences in the United States, Canada, and other immigration-based countries have shown that uprooted families often suffer marital distress (Slutzki, 1979; Foner, 1997).
+Downward mobility, the loss or deterioration of informal social networks, and inter-generational tension in extended families all contribute to a decline in the quality of marital relations.
 A similar trend has been shown among Russian immigrants in Israel (Naon et al., 1993; Ben-David and Lavee, 1994).